saginadir/sagin-jira-issues/README.md

 Creating issue shoves the issue to backlog.
 Forcing one to go to the backlog, dig the issue, drag it back to current.
 Than switch to kanban board and begin working.

+## Moving a ticket

+Results in a block UI with wait of 1-2 seconds for each action.

 ## responsiveness

 The system does not respond, sometimes waiting more than 1-2 seconds for every single click and action.